San Antonio Rollover Accident Attorney

 - Cars, Trucks, and SUVs are All Susceptible to Rolling Over

 SUVs have a significantly higher rate of rollovers than cars and pickup trucks.
 This is due to their high center of gravity.
 However, while new technologies are helping to prevent some rollovers, cars, trucks, and SUVS all continue to be involved in rollover accidents.
-According to the IIHS’s data, nearly half of all fatal SUV accidents involve rollovers, compared to 43 percent of truck accidents and roughly a quarter of all car accident-related fatalities.
+According to the IIHS’s data, nearly half of all fatal SUV accidents involve rollovers, compared to 43 percent of truck accidents and roughly a quarter of all motor-vehicle accident related fatalities.

 - Several Factors Can Lead to a Rollover